psi1703/RaspberryPi/README.md

 * Dashboard
 * Web Terminal
 * RTC
-* Sniffer / Bridge, where required
+* Sniffer / Bridge

-For Pi 3 / 4 / 5, dashboard and web terminal functionality may be provided by the same dashboard module, depending on the current module implementation.
+For Pi 3 / 4 / 5, Web Terminal may be bundled with the dashboard module depending on the current module implementation.

 ---